mackron/c89atomic/README.md

 Differences With C11
 --------------------
-For practicality, this is not a drop-in replacement for C11's `stdthread.h`.
-Below are the main differences between c89thread and stdthread.
+For practicality, this is not a drop-in replacement for C11's `stdatomic.h`.
+Below are the main differences between c89atomic and stdatomic.

   * All operations require an explicit size which is specified by the name of the function, and only 8-, 16-, 32- and 64-bit operations are supported.
 Objects of an arbitrary sizes are not supported.